The Carpenters: Public image

 After "Goodbye to Love" had been released, attitudes towards the duo changed slightly.
 Ken Barnes, writing in Phonograph said "It's certainly less than revolutionary to admit you like the Carpenters these days – in 'rock' circles, if you recall, it formerly bordered on heresy.
 Everybody must be won over by now."
-Since then, the group's "saccharine" image has softened and musicians have cited the Carpenters as a key influence.
+Since then, their "saccharine" image has softened and musicians have cited the Carpenters as a key influence.
 In 1995, Rolling Stone's Sue Cummings wrote that the 1990s acceptance of the duo's work was "a renewed ironic appreciation", adding that listeners "had loved the veneer, then hated it, then found it even more compelling, on a second look, for the complexity in the places where the darkness cracked through".